Sign choices in the AGM for genus two theta constants: Introduction

 for every $\tau\in\Half_2$.
-It is known that for a given~$\tau$, all but a finite number of sign choices in these Borchardt sequences are good, and the other sign choices can be precomputed using certified computations of hyperelliptic integrals at relatively low precision: see the discussion before Prop.~3.3 in \cite{labrande_ComputingThetaFunctions2016}, and \cite{molin_ComputingPeriodMatrices2019} for an algorithm that provides this input.
+Their first terms are given by different combinations of theta quotients at~$\tau$ (see \cref{cor:theta-transf}).
+It is known that for a given~$\tau$, all but a finite number of sign choices in these Borchardt sequences are good, and the other sign choices can be determined using certified computations of hyperelliptic integrals at relatively low precision: see the discussion before Prop.~3.3 in \cite{labrande_ComputingThetaFunctions2016}, and \cite{molin_ComputingPeriodMatrices2019} for an algorithm that provides this input.
 However, the required precision and the cost of the numerical integration algorithms depend heavily on~$\tau$.

-Actually, when~$\tau$ belongs to the usual fundamental domain~$\Fund_2$ under the action of~$\Sp_4(\Z)$, practical experiments suggest that \emph{all} sign choices are good in the genus~$2$ algorithm as well \cite[Conj.~9.1]{dupont_MoyenneArithmeticogeometriqueSuites2006}.
+Actually, when~$\tau$ belongs to the usual fundamental domain~$\Fund_2$ under the action of~$\Sp_4(\Z)$, practical experiments suggest that \emph{all} sign choices are good in the genus~$2$ algorithm as well \cite[Conj.~9.1]{dupont_MoyenneArithmeticogeometriqueSuites2006}, \cite[Conj.~9]{enge_ComputingClassPolynomials2014}.
 The goal of this paper is to prove this fact.
 More precisely, we define in~§\ref{sec:borchardt} a subset $\Fund'\subset\Half_2$ containing~$\Fund_2$, and prove the following result.

 \begin{thm} For every $\tau\in\Fund'$, every $0\leq k\leq 3$ and every $n\geq 0$, the theta constants

 are contained in a common open quarter plane. \end{thm}